ronitkothari/ronitkothari/README.md

  # Hi there 👋, I'm Ronit Kothari

-I'm a software developer and a tech enthusiast.
+I'm a **software developer** and a **tech enthusiast**.
 I love building things that solve real-world problems and make people's lives easier.